-- 7.2 Not less than five clear working days before the meeting, the Head of Resources and Governance will give notice of the meeting to all members of the Council or Committee in accordance with the 1973 Act (as amended). - 7.3 If a member gives reasonable notice, the notice can be posted or delivered to him/her at his/her usual home address (or at any other address they inform the Head of Resources and Governance about in writing).
-The Head of Resources and Governance Services will decide the most efficient way to deliver the papers.
+- 7.2 Not less than five clear working days before the meeting, the Chief Executive will give notice of the meeting to all members of the Council or Committee in accordance with the 1973 Act (as amended). - 7.3 If a member gives reasonable notice, the notice can be posted or delivered to him/her at his/her usual home address (or at any other address they inform the Head of Resources and Governance about in writing).
+The Clerk will decide the most efficient way to deliver the papers.
 The notice will contain or will come with: - notice of the date, time and place of the meeting; - an agenda setting out the list of items of business to be considered; and - copies of any reports associated with the items on the agenda. - 7.4 If a councillor or other committee member does not receive the notice, the meeting will still be valid (under paragraph 2(3) of schedule 7 of the 1973 Act). - 7.5 All councillors will have access to all committee papers, including those containing Confidential and Exempt Information.